tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 {% include activity.html %}

 Let's review the [surf report wiki page](docapis_new_endpoint_to_doc.html) (which contains the information about the resource) and try to describe the resource in the length of one or two tweets (140 characters).
-Here's how I went about creating the resource description.
+Here's my approach:

 <div class="docSample">

 <p><b>surfreport/{beachId}</b></p>

 <p>Returns information about surfing conditions at a specific beach ID, including the surf height, water temperature, wind, and tide.
-Also provides an overall recommendation about whether to go surfing. </p>

-<p><code>{beachId}</code> refers to the ID for the beach you want to look up.
+Also provides an overall recommendation about whether to go surfing. <code>{beachId}</code> refers to the ID for the beach you want to look up.
 All Beach ID codes are available from our site.</p>
 </div>

 {% include activity.html %}